bxparks/AceTime/USER_GUIDE.md

 A `TimeOffset` class represents an amount of time shift from a reference point.
 This is usually used to represent a timezone's standard UTC offset or its DST offset in the summer.
-The time resolution of this class changed from 15 minutes (using a single byte `int8_t` implementation prior to v0.7) to 1 minute (using a 2-byte `int16_t` implementation since v0.7).
-The range of an `int16_t` is [-32768, +32767], but -32768 is used to indicate an error condition, so the actual range is [-32767, +32767] minutes.
-In practice, the range of values actually used is probably within [-48, +48] hours, or [-2880, +2800] minutes
+The time resolution of this class has progressively become finer as this library handles more obscure timezones, causing the object to become larger.
+Early versions used a single byte for a 15-minute resolution, then 2 bytes for a 1-minute resolution, and now 4 bytes to capture 1-second resolution.
+It now has a range of +/- 49710 days, which is more than enough to handle the STD or DST offset of any timezone.

 ```C++
 namespace ace_time {